continuing to collate, and develop article

-Giger made a complaint through his lawyers and later they made a change to the credits in the videocassette version and by then Giger felt that the adjustment was simply too late.
+However, wishing to receive a credit for his work on Alien 3 rather than just for the original design from Alien, Giger made a complaint through his lawyers and later there was a change made to the credits in the videocassette version, but by then, Giger felt that the adjustment was simply too late.

 As time would go by, Giger would generally not respond favourably towards Gillis and Woodruff's work apart from their head designs for the alien creature itself because it looked enough like his old design.

 After the movie, Giger came to realise that he wasn't involved in the film, his relationship with 20th Century Fox had become strained and unfortunately Gillis and Woodruff had become part of the enemy.
 While it appears that they were totally oblivious to what was going on in terms of Giger's concerns, they continue to state that they had Giger's interests at heart as they believed that they were trying to be respectful of his work.
 If they had been able to meet face to face and discuss the matter, perhaps they would have understood each others situation more and another side to it would have been understood.

 - Fincher at one state gave Gillis and Woodruff extra money to improve the alien models because he through they looked tacky.
 Gillis and Woodruff declined to discuss their work on the film.
 (Cinefantastique, June 1992, p14&19)